egonw/SARS-CoV-2-Queries/src/pandemic.md

 ### Progression in Italy

-Of course, for Europeans the situation in <topic>Italy</topic> is is burned into our memory.
+Of course, for Europeans the situation in <topic>Italy</topic> is burned into our memory.
 We just change the Q-identifier for The Netherlands into that of Italy: